nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png"/>

 The `Storage` component,
-#### **AddressBook:**
-- can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+- can save address book data and user preference data in JSON format, and saves transaction book data in CSV format.
+It can also read them back into corresponding objects.
-- inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+- inherits from `AddressBookStorage`, `TransactionBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 - depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
-#### **TransactionBook:**
-- Can save both transaction book data and user preference data in CSV format, facilitating easy storage and retrieval.
-- Inherits from both `TransactionBookStorage` and `UserPrefStorage`, providing versatility in functionality usage.
-- Relies on some classes in the `Model` component since the `Storage` component is responsible for managing the persistence of objects within the `Model`.

 ### Common classes

 Classes used by multiple components are in the `transact.commons` package.